upwork-coding-challenges/building-apis/README.md

 This will be a video-course on Udemy / Skillshare, complete with quizzes and assignment.
 Each lesson will be comprised of a video about 10 minutes in length (some will be longer, some will be much shorter).

 Each lesson will comprise mostly of me walking through code, with a set of powerpoint slides to reinforce the core concepts.
-I have included a Demo.mov file in this repo of the test video I sent to Udemy as an example of what a typical lesson would look like (start with slides, but mostly walking through code).
+I have included a demo file in https://drive.google.com/file/d/1Ul1m2AhgZMfxl5tFokGVUf8WYHdPoSb5/view?usp=sharing of the test video I sent to Udemy as an example of what a typical lesson would look like (start with slides, but mostly walking through code.
+Obviously a real lesson would be longer and contain more detail).

 I would also like the course to use practical examples where ever possible, to give our students the full confidence to build a real REST API by the end of the course.